 “A spoonful of sugar helps the medicine go down”!
 Honey is added after the infusion and separation process described below.
 It does help bring balance to make this spicy cider more tolerable to heat-wimps like myself, but that’s not all!
 Honey coats and soothes sore throats.

-Consuming local raw honey (highly suggested for this recipe) is known to reduce allergies by exposing you to local pollens.
+Consuming local raw honey (highly suggested for this recipe) may also reduce allergies by exposing you to local pollens.
 It is like a natural immunization – stimulating then reducing your reactive responses.
 For strict vegans who avoid honey, you can either brave it and go sans-sweetener, or use a natural plant-based replacement like maple or agave syrup.

 Many herbalists stick with just the core ingredients listed above, but many others get creative and include all sorts of other good-for-you plants to make an even more potent brew.
 For instance, rose hips and pomegranate kernels are beautiful additions!
 I have even heard of people adding sprigs of cedar and pine for a super earthy, woodsy vibe!
 Feel free to get creative with what you have available to you locally and seasonally.

 We included the following optional additions in our recipe: